ataylor89/diary/ulcerativecolitis.md

 So I think that fasting is one of many treatments for ulcerative colitis

 In my family we say, "Safe fasting, safe medicine, and safe food are the cure for ulcerative colitis"

+## Chapter two

+I actually developed antibodies to Remicade, and I may have developed antibodies to Humira

+That's why, during my last two or three flares, I used a regimen of Prednisone, suppositories, and fasting